 This is a 12-bed general psychiatric unit that caters to patients suffering from acute psychiatric disorders necessitating hospitalization.
 The mission of the unit is to provide psychiatric care of the highest quality to the citizens of Mississippi and to train psychiatric residents, medical students and other trainees from related disciplines.

-Board-certified psychiatrists attend on the unit.
 Junior residents and medical students rotate through the unit year round.
 Nurses, social workers, and activities and occupational therapists also staff the unit.
 The program offers intense treatment based on the biopsychosocial model and includes individual, group, occupational and art therapies.

 The Medical Psychiatry Unit caters to patients who suffer from comorbid psychiatric and other medical, neurological, surgical, neurosurgical and obstetric-gynecological conditions.
 Although the unit is designated a medical-surgical unit, it is under the medical direction of the Department of Psychiatry.
 The mission of this 18-bed specialized unit is to deliver the highest quality of medical and psychiatric care in one setting.